apiltamang/random_number_extractor/README.md

 probEntries.put(1, 0.20)
 probEntries.put(2, 0.80)

-StatsCollector statsCollector = new StatsCollector();
+StatsCollector statsCollector = new StatsCollector<Integer>();
 boolean debugMode = false;
-NumberGenerator generator = new NumberGeneratorImpl(probEntries, statsCollector, debugMode);
+NumberGenerator generator = new NumberGeneratorImpl<Integer>(probEntries, statsCollector, debugMode);
 generator.getPredictions(1000000); // do a simulated million queries run. statsCollector.printStatistics();
 ```
 ## Core Algorithm Guide:

-The core algorithm for solving the problem is a two step process, and is completely implemented in the `NumberGeneratorImpl` class.
+The core algorithm for solving the problem is a two step process, and is completely implemented in the `SampleGeneratorImpl` class.

 #### First Step: Preprocessing
 The first step involves pre-processing the provided probability entries to create an *inverted cumulative probability index*.
 I've called it so, because it is an inverted map of the original form, and the keys to this map is the cumulative probability  of each entry from the source.